Candle Making Additives | Candle Additives Guide

 Universal Additive

-This additive increases hardness, increases opacity, binds oil to wax, lengthens burn time, and aids in releasing the candle from the mold.
+This additive increases hardness, and opacity, binds oil to wax, lengthens burn time, and aids in releasing the candle from the mold.
 When needed, its proper mix ratio is 1/2 to 1 teaspoon per pound of wax.

 Mineral Oil